dillonkearns/elm-pages/examples/docs/content/docs/directory-structure.md

 ## `content` folder

 Each file in the `content` folder will result in a new route for your static site.
-You can define how to render the types of document in the `content` folder based on the extension any way you like:
+You can define how to render the types of document in the `content` folder based on the extension any way you like.

 ```elm
 helloDocument : Pages.Document.DocumentParser (Metadata) (List (Html Msg))